DCC-EX/Support-Planning/Processes/GitHub_Labels.md

-Breaking Change | Red | Indicates that the bug fix or new feature introduces a breaking change Bug | Red | Something isn't working as designed Documentation | Yellow | Task relates to documentation Enhancement | Lt Blue | New feature or request Hardware | Bluish | Task relates to hardware
+Breaking Change | Red | Indicates that the bug fix or new feature introduces a breaking change Bug | Red | Something isn't working as designed Documentation | Yellow | Task relates to documentation Documented | Green | Task that was previously labelled "Needs Documentation" has had this completed Enhancement | Lt Blue | New feature or request Hardware | Bluish | Task relates to hardware
 Needs Clarification | Orange Red | Need more information from the requestor